AndriyBarskyi/Mathtermind/README.md

-Here’s a basic version of your `README.md`:
+Here's a basic version of your `README.md`:

 ---